josebraga/aoc2021/README.md

-# Advent of Code 2021
+o# Advent of Code 2021

 No strict rules applied here